FannyDucel/bender-rule-lrec-acl/README.md

 # bender-rule-lrec-acl

+The objective of this project is to verify how the Bender Rule isapplied in NLP conferences.
+The Bender Rule states that NLP researchers must mention explicitly the language they are working even if it is English (Bender 2011, 2019).

-This repository contains all data and code to reproduce the experiments presented in Ducel *et al.* LREC 2022 (see references below).
+This repository contains all data and code to reproduce the experiments presented in Ducel *et al.* LREC 2022 and TALN 2022 (see references below).

-*Do we Name the Languages we Study?
-The# BenderRule in LREC and ACL articles*, Fanny Ducel, Karën Fort, Gaël Lejeune and Yves Lepage, LREC 2022 [](https://hal.archives-ouvertes.fr/hal-03680561/)

-*Langues «par défaut»?
-Analyse contrastive et diachronique des langues non citées dans les articles de TALN et d'ACL*, Fanny Ducel, Karën Fort, Gaël Lejeune and Yves Lepage, TALN 2022 [](https://hal.inria.fr/hal-03680565)

 **DATA**